Crocodile oil: Criticism

+CITES and species risk

-Critics of Crocodile farming mentions the use of crocodile oil as a contribution to the diminishing numbers of crocodile species.
-Many species of crocodile are endangered such as the Siamese crocodile.
-According to the Convention on International Trade in Endangered Species of Wild Fauna and Flora, products made from endangered species can be legally traded after certification.
-To add, skincare products range based on Nile crocodile (Crocodylus niloticus) oil.
-The Convention on International Trade in Endangered Species of Wild Fauna and Flora lists the Nile crocodile under Appendix II which means species are not threatened with extinction, but the collection, processing, domestic trading, and exporting of all crocodile products must be controlled.
+According to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), products made from endangered species can be legally traded after certification.
+CITES lists the Nile crocodile under Appendix II which means a species that is not necessarily currently endangered, but which is in danger of becoming extinct unless trade in specimens is strictly regulated to prevent uses that threaten its survival.
+The collection, processing, domestic trading, and exporting of all crocodile products must be controlled.
 Over catching of this animal has led to the decline of this species in wild populations.
 Efforts are made to preserve the existing habitat of this species.
-Crocodiles have been bred in farms since early 20th century, where Thai crocodile farming industry is currently the largest in the world.
+Crocodiles have been bred in farms since the early twentieth century, where Thai crocodile farming industry is currently the largest in the world.
 Breeding this animal under captivity is a developing industry in some parts of the world.
-The main commercial product from crocodiles is the skin, meat, and oil.
-Crocodile skin is used to produce premium leather and crocodile meat is considered a succulent white meat that is low in fat and high in protein.